nbdy/pwnpi/readme.md

 A: why don't you?<br>

 Q: i ran it with -d and it's stuck at 'waiting for debugger'<br>
-A: if you want to debug something, run with gdb and set 'waitForDebugger' = false<br>
+A: if you want to debug something, run with gdb and set 'waitingForDebugger' = false<br>